Tuesday, September 13, 2022

 On November 19, 2009, the Mesa Police Department (MPD) signed the first 287(g) Memorandum of Agreement (MOA).
 The current 287(g) MOA went into effect on June 8, 2020 and will remain in effect until either party terminates or suspends the agreement.
 So, why discuss this now, years after the agreement went into effect?

-Once every 3 years, a steering committee meets to discuss the 287(g) program.
-Because of the amount of time between meetings, the 287(g) program is often an afterthought that gets brought back into the community spotlight and gives the MPD a reason to explain it better to our residents.
+Once every three years, a steering committee meets to discuss the 287(g) program.
+Because of the amount of time between meetings, the 287(g) program is often an afterthought that gets brought back into the community spotlight and gives the Mesa Police Department a reason to explain it better to our residents.

 The 287(g) program does not allow Mesa Police Officers to proactively search for and arrest undocumented immigrants.
 So, what does it allow?